paalgyula/paalgyula/README.md

 **Q**: Are you really a hacker?

 **A**: Ahh...
 I hate this question...
 What's a **hacker** for you?
-- A person who is breaking into your facebook account? **No, I'm definately not a hacker**
+- A person who is breaking into your facebook account? **No, I'm definitely not a hacker**
 - A person who has a knowledgebase to ***identify*** vulnerabilities in various systems? **Yes, in this case I am**